tgross/ci-cd-mini-demo/README.md

 ```

 This workflow works equally well for when features land on the `master` branch; this branch will be continuously deployed to production.

+## Testing and QA Deployments

+The `test.py` application in the source directory is a skeleton for running unit tests.
+These are run via `make test` as part of the Jenkins job configuration.

+By parameterizing the CloudFormation templates for ECS, each branch gets its own stack.
+Given appropriate AWS credentials, a Jenkins job (not shown here) can deploy that branch via `make create-stack`, which will create a fresh ECS stack for that branch.
+The job can then run any integration tests required against that stack.

+## Production Deployments

+The initial setup for the production deployment will be with `make create-stack`, identical to the QA deployment described above.
+Note the templates provided presuppose a VPC, subnets, security groups, etc. To update the deployment to a new version of the application, running `TAG=<githash> make update-stack` will update the ECS definition to the desired tag.

+## Alternative Design Options

+*Multiple Repositories:* this example uses a "monorepo" but in a case where we have many different microservices it may make more sense to split the repo up into the various services, each with their own `infra/` directory for application-specific infrastructure, and a separate repo used for shared infrastructure such as the AWS networking configuration, IAM roles, etc.

+*VM-based Deployment:* as an alternative to using Docker containers, the Jenkins job could use tools like Chef Zero and/or Packer to build an AWS Machine Image (AMI).
+The Jenkins job could then create a new Deployment Configuration based on that AMI.
+In that scenario, deployments would consist of updating the AutoScaling Group (ASG) with the new Deployment Configuration and rolling the instances out.

+*Scheduler-less Docker Deployment:* much of the complication of ECS (and Docker schedulers in general) is required because of port mapping.
+If container density is not a concern -- perhaps because the VM is sized to a single container or because a fixed group of containers is always deployed together snugly on the VM -- then we can take advantage of host networking rather than NAT, and this lets us treat the ASG much as we would in the VM-based deployment.